alusvedejs/alusvedejs_mybb/README.md

 ## Description

-This project provides a CloudFormation template which provides a "scalable" and "high available" myBB Forum application.
+This project provides a CloudFormation template which provides a "scalable" and "highly available"  and "secure" myBB Forum application.

 ## Implementation